weiyifan1023/MenatQA/README.md

 ## Code Usage

-First please change the working directory to `src/`.
+First you should first set up your API key in the `src/my_api_secrets.py` file, and then make sure to pre-configure the checkpoints storage path for LLMs in the `config/model_config.py` file.

-You should first set up your API key in the `src/my_api_secrets.py` file, and then make sure to pre-configure the checkpoints storage path for LLMs in the `config/model_config.py` file.
+And then, please change the working directory to `src/`.

-Then, please choose specific LLMs for execution based on corresponding file names.
+Next, please choose specific LLMs for execution based on corresponding file names.
 For example, You can evaluate "LLAMA" LLMs to run the `src/test_llama_time.py` script.

 Prompt methods and tool comparison tools, as described in the paper, refer to the scripts of "LLAMA" and "ChatGPT" for reference.